Improving Admin Center setup and deployment times

-Revising the Viva product suite's setup and management dashboard to improve setup times and streamline the process
+Revising the Viva product suite's setup and management dashboard to improve setup times by creating a consistent experience

 Overview